gaehlerm/SoftwareEngineering/README.md

 At first, mocking sounds great.
 Just simulate the database and everything is great.
 However mocking turned out to have severe drawbacks.
 Most of all, mocking makes the tests rigid.
 You will spend a lot of time writing a mock for a database, but you will never reach the complete behavior.
 Thus if you add more functionality to your code, you always have to update your mock as well.
 This takes significant efforts.

-Generally it is recommended to use DI instead of mocking.
+Generally it is recommended to use Dependency Injection (DI) instead of mocking.
 This forces you to write interfaces instead of just mocking a few functions.
 Anything you want to mock might be changed in the future.
 And if you want to change it in the future it is good to stay flexible using a slim interface.
 This is what DI forces you to do.

 // write some examples